 In the past, the sales profession has often been referred to as an “art,” an intuitive discipline rather than a science.
-Over the last decade, the industry has changed radically with developing technologies and data science – a dramatic shift in the relationship between the buyer and seller; the rise of the empowered, well educated and demanding buyer; and movement from traditional outbound to inbound marketing and sales.
+Over the last decade, the industry has changed radically with developing technologies and data science – a dramatic shift in the relationship between the buyer and seller; the rise of the empowered, well-educated, and demanding buyer; and movement from traditional outbound to inbound marketing and sales.
 These developments have created very challenging sales environments.
-Sales acceleration technologies are the next wave to transform the industry with tools for sales organizations to embrace in order to be competitive and in the forefront.
+Sales acceleration technologies are the next wave to transform the industry with tools for sales organizations to embrace in order to be competitive and at the forefront.

 Over recent years, technology and data science have brought significant efficiencies and more predictability to the sales industry.
 First was the adoption by sales departments of customer relationship management (CRM) software and systems, tools to organize customer information and sales efforts.
 Gartner estimates the worldwide CRM market grew 13.3% in the last year, from $20.4 billion in 2013 to $23.2 billion in 2014.

 Marketing automation software and systems were developed for marketing departments to automate routine and repetitive functions in the scheduling and tracking of campaigns.
 It is estimated that the marketing automation software market will grow to $5.5 billion by 2019.

 The next wave is often referred to as sales acceleration – platforms and sales software that bridge the gap between the sales department CRM systems and the marketing automation systems.
 After all, it is all part of the same process for a buyer, moving through the sales cycle from being a prospect to eventually converting to a customer.
 If this process is seamless, it benefits both the buyer and seller and makes it more likely that the buyer will complete the journey.